-Underneath and throughout Lincoln are over 1,000 miles of sanitary sewer lines and 15 pumping stations that keep the wastewater flowing to two municipal wastewater treatment facilities.
-The Theresa Street facility sits on 51 acres along Salt Creek in the north central section of the City.
-As Lincoln expanded to the east, the Northeast Wastewater Treatment facility was constructed just south of Interstate 80 and east of Highway 77.
-The Theresa Street facility has a maximum capacity of treating 28 million gallons per day and on an average day presently treats about 20 million gallons of wastewater.
-The Northeast facility currently treats about five million gallons per day.
-That adds up to 25 million gallons of water per day running through the treatment facilities – enough to fill Holmes Lake in three and one-half days.
+Underneath and throughout Lincoln are over 1,000 miles of sanitary sewer lines and 15 pumping stations that keep the wastewater flowing to two municipal water resource recovery facilities.
+The Theresa Street Water Resource Recovery Facility sits on 51 acres along Salt Creek in the north central section of the City.
+As Lincoln expanded to the east, the Northeast Water Resource Recovery Facility was constructed just south of Interstate 80 and east of Highway 77.
+The Theresa Street facility has a maximum capacity of recovering 28 million gallons per day and on an average day presently recovers about 20 million gallons of water.
+The Northeast facility currently recovers about five million gallons per day.
+That adds up to 25 million gallons of water per day running through the recovery facilities – enough to fill Holmes Lake in three and one-half days.

-Operations and maintenance staff operate and maintain over 3,500 pieces of equipment between the treatment facilities, and Wastewater treatment in Lincoln, Nebraska can be categorized into eight components.
-Each component contributes to the overall treatment and final quality of the treated wastewater before it is discharged to Salt Creek.
+Operations and maintenance staff operate and maintain over 5,200 pieces of equipment between the recovery facilities, and the process can be categorized into eight components.
+Each component contributes to the overall treatment and final quality of the recovered water before it is discharged to Salt Creek.
 These components are:

 1. Screening, Pumping, & Grit Removal

 Raw sewage enters the recovery facilities through influent pumping stations.
 At the raw wastewater pumping stations large mechanically cleaned screens with vertically placed bars remove larger debris like sticks, paper, and hygienic products.
 After being screened, the wastewater is pumped to the grit basins.
 Grit basins are designed to remove heavy particles, like sand, gravel, vegetable seeds, and egg shells.
 Material collected from the bar screens and the grit basins are hauled to the sanitary landfill (Bluff Road).